Ratio estimator

-The ratio estimator is a statistical parameter and is defined to be the ratio of means of two random variables.
+The ratio estimator is a statistical estimator for the ratio of means of two random variables.
 Ratio estimates are biased and corrections must be made when they are used in experimental or survey work.
-The ratio estimates are asymmetrical and symmetrical tests such as the t test should not be used to generate confidence intervals.
+The ratio estimates are asymmetrical so symmetrical tests such as the t test should not be used to generate confidence intervals.

 The bias is of the order O(1/n) (see big O notation) so as the sample size (n) increases, the bias will asymptotically approach 0.
 Therefore, the estimator is approximately unbiased for large sample sizes.